 “All I can tell you is, I was asked to bring a few flashlights and shovels to Rosebud Cabin.
 That’s exactly what I intend to do.
 I’ll call you when I have something to tell you.
 Take it or leave it.”

 He’d barely stopped before Karr grabbed a flashlight and a shovel.
-Yelling, “Back here.”
-He headed around the cabin, his crew right behind him.
-Grabbing the last flashlight and shovel Henry quickly caught up with Karr.
+Yelling, “Back here,” Karr headed around the cabin, his crew right behind him.
+Grabbing the last flashlight and shovel Henry quickly caught up with him.